Equine Massage

 Hears owner's concerns + observations

-Collaborates with vet, trainer, ferrier, + breeder
+Collaborates with vet, trainer, farrier, + breeder

 Treatment plan designed for best outcomes